tomaslangkaas/backbutton.js/README.md

 ## Quick demonstration

-Insert the following code in a blank HTML document and preview in a browser (or see it [in action here](http://tomaslangkaas.github.io/backbutton.js/quickdemo.html)):
+Insert the following code in an HTML document and preview in a browser (or see it [in action here](http://tomaslangkaas.github.io/backbutton.js/quickdemo.html)):

 ```html
 <nav>